A gift of artwork, coins, antiques or other personal property can be an excellent way to support St. Lawrence.

 Relieve yourself of responsibility Maintaining valuable collectibles, such as works of art or antiques, can be a big responsibility.
 By giving your collectible to St. Lawrence, you will no longer be responsible for keeping it secure, preventing its deterioration, or paying to insure it against damage or loss.
 If you are in this situation, consider making a gift of the item or items to us.

-Tax benefits Your gift of personal property will save you income taxes and capital gains taxes.
+Tax benefits Your gift of personal property will save you income taxes, provided you itemize, and capital gains taxes.

 If we are able to use the item(s) you give us to advance our charitable purpose, you will be eligible for a charitable income tax deduction equal to the full appraised value of your property.
 If we cannot put your property to a "related use," or you direct us to sell your property immediately for cash, your charitable income tax deduction will be limited to the amount you paid for your property.